 The database is assumed to contain IMGT style annotations.
 To change the annotation scheme from IMGT to Kabat, select Kabat in the Results Annotation Scheme dropdown.

-Note that the Kabat style results are produced by adjusting the IMGT CDR end points.
+Note that the Kabat style results are produced by adjusting the IMGT CDRs end points.

 Liability and clustering